 Do all nebulae benefit from the use of a filter?

 A narrowband filter will only work well for emission nebulae (which are nebulae that release their own light from gas atoms).
 Reflection nebulae, which shine due to reflected starlight, won’t work well with these filters.

-If you want to see things in the night sky in a clearer, crisper way, a good idea is to purchase some telescope filters.
-These are easily installed and removed, and give you a ton of options to improve your views.
+If you want to see things in the night sky in a clearer, crisper way, you should purchase some telescope filters.
+These are easily installed and removed and give you many options for improving your views.